BitPangea/bitpangea/README.md

 ### Finitude

-The World is bounded and cannot be arbitrarily expanded.
+The World is finite, complete in Extent, and cannot be arbitrarily expanded.
+Finitude does not by itself require a geographic edge, perimeter, exterior, or conventional boundary.

 ### Permanence